 Pit Zips | Yes | Yes | Yes | No | Yes |

-Two-Way Front Zipper | No | No | No | No | Yes |
+Two-Way Front Zipper | No | No | No | Yes | No |

-Warranty Policy | Practical lifetime warranty - Material or workmanship defects will be replaced or repaired at Arc'teryx's discretion | 5 year - production and material defects | Practical lifetime warranty - Material or workmanship defects will be replaced or repaired at Arc'teryx's discretion | Practical lifetime warranty - Material or workmanship defects will be replaced or repaired at Arc'teryx's discretion | Practical lifetime warranty - Material or workmanship defects will be replaced or repaired at Mammut's discretion |
+Warranty Policy | Practical lifetime warranty - Material or workmanship defects will be replaced or repaired at Arc'teryx's discretion | 5 year - production and material defects | Practical lifetime warranty - Material or workmanship defects will be replaced or repaired at Arc'teryx's discretion | Guarantee covers the original owner with proof of purchase, for the usable lifetime of the product | Ironclad Guarantee |

 Our Analysis and Test Results